pranavrc/tenor/README.md

 ##### Generating a measure in 11/4

 So far, we've looked at decomposing a measure into a meter and further into a list of sixteenth-beats.
-The meter helps in singling out positions within the measure which *must* contain notes for emphasis, and each sixteenth-beat could either be a note or a rest.
+The meter helps in singling out sixteenth-beat positions within the measure which *must* contain notes for emphasis, and each of the other sixteenth-beat positions could either contain a note or a rest.

 The [generate-meter](https://github.com/pranavrc/tenor/blob/master/src/tenor/constructs.clj#L21) function takes a beat count for a measure, and generates a random meter.
 Here are example meters for the 11/4 and 4/4 time signatures: